GEN 0

 Execution

-Parallel agent civilizations explore distinct segments of the feature space, generating novel hypotheses and code mutations simultaneously.
+Parallel agent populations explore distinct segments of the feature space, generating novel hypotheses and code mutations simultaneously.

 Phase 2